Helpful Voting Links — Wisconsin

 Early & Absentee Voting — WisconsinRequest an Absentee Ballot

-You can vote in person at your municipal clerk's office from Oct.
-25th to Nov.
-4th before the election, using an absentee ballot.
+You can vote in person at your municipal clerk's office before the election, using an absentee ballot.
+See your municipal clerk for exact dates.
 No excuse required.

 To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
 3rd.
 Then, when you complete your absentee ballot, it must be postmarked by the day before the election.